webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals_AZ-900/Azure_Fundamentals_AZ_900.md

 - **Describe Azure Geography, regions, region pairs, and sovereign regions**
   - Geography: groups of regions in each continent.
     - Americas, Europe, Asia Pacific, Middle East and Africa.
-  - Regions: set datacenters connected w/ low-latency communications.
+  - Regions: two or more datacenters connected w/ low-latency communications.
+For redundancy.
   - Region Pairs: in same geography for disaster recovery. **300+ miles apart**.
   - Sovereign Regions: separation for compliance or legal purpose. physical and logical isolation.
     - (US government and US government contractors).